Citi is an advertising partner.

 “Cancel or renegotiate the cost of your cable or find a cheaper cell phone plan.
-This type of budgeting can help you apply more of your income to paying off debt rather than paying for fixed living expenses,” says Kress.
+This type of budgeting can help you apply more of your income to paying off debt rather than paying for fixed living expenses,” Kress says.

 Applications that can make it easier

-Debt payoff planning can be stressful and even confusing, but there are a few free options that can help you ease your worries.
+Debt payoff planning can be stressful and even confusing, but there are a few free options that can help make it easier.